Construct IN

 1.2.
 Topographic surveys

 1.3.
-Geotechnical surveys
+Geotechnical investigations

-2. Architectural project
+2. Architectural design

 3. Planning